nhthai2005/nhthai2005.github.io/souvenir/Readme.md

 > I have great school friends!

 ![University-Friends](Friends-Nguyen-Hong-Thai-University_Graduation.jpeg)
 > Then, I got married.
-And I love my family very much!
+And I also love my family very much!

 ![My-Family](Wedding-Nguyen-Hong-Thai.jpeg)
-> Next, I went to work at Huawei company.
+> Next, I went to work for Huawei company.
 There, I had wonderful colleagues.
 They come from Southeast Asian countries.

 ![Huawei-colleagues](Friends-and-Nguyen-Hong-Thai-in-Huawei-Thailand.jpeg)
 > Outside of society, I also have very close friends.
 They are successful people in companies.
 I got to know them when I took the CEO course.